wPlachno/woodchipper-toolset/README.md

 There are a couple of app-wide variables that we may need to adjust.
 This includes `archive-path`, the destination of the archive where we keep copies of the toolkits, and `debug`, a boolean representing whether or not we should print debug statements.

 ## To-Do
+- Order imports
+  - sys
+  - utilities
+  - interface
+  - core
+- Separate constants into package specific constants files.
-- Piece out wcparser and wctk_printer into toolkits
+- Separate out errors
+- Separate handler into two pieces:
+  - The interface selection
--
+  - The core processing
+- Rename wctk_printer.py to just wcprinter.py

 ## Versions
 ### 0.0.1.000